hgarza910/Shipping_ecommerce_proj/README.md

 # E-commerce Shipping Predictor
 ## Overview
 This project focuses on building a predictive calssification model for the E-commerce shipping industry.
-The goal is to classify shipments as delivered on time or not by leveraging custer and shipment data obtained from and e-commerce 'company'.
+The goal is to classify shipments as delivered on time or not by leveraging customer and shipment data obtained from and e-commerce 'company'.
 * A tool to predict the on-time delivery of a package shipped by a company, describes as: Yes, will be delivered on time or No, will not.
 * Dataset of 11,000 packages shipped containing package and customer information
 * Tested many different classification algorithms including Naive Bayes-Gaussian, Logistic Regression, KNN, SVM, Random Forest, and Gradient Boosting.